-- 49. Notwithstanding the above, if ashes have been scattered on the turf of a grave, that grave is then 'closed' and we are unable to open it again! - 50.
-There shall be no more than 2 interments of cremated remains in a purchased half grave space, and no more than 4 interments of cremated remains in a full-size grave space.
-This also applies, where there are 2 coffins already buried in a double depth grave. - 51.
-A coffin shall not be buried in a grave space where cremated remains have been interred. - 52.
-No burial of cremated remains may take place unless the Clerk has received the 'certificate of cremation' prior to the burial service.
+- 57. There shall be no more than 2 interments of cremated remains in a purchased half grave space, and no more than 4 interments of cremated remains in a full-size grave space.
+This also applies, where there are 2 coffins already buried in a double depth grave. - 58.
+A coffin shall not be buried in a grave space where cremated remains have been interred.